marcusoftnet/marcusoftnet.github.io/_posts/2007-10-18-strange-sad-things-happening.md

 relationships ending and several friends with some pretty serious problems to handle.

-At the same time i feel like i am on the right place and at the right time in life.
-I experience the best project and learning experience of my life at work, i love the band and my corps and most of all Elin and I have never had it better.
+At the same time I feel like I am on the right place and at the right time in life.
+I experience the best project and learning experience of my life at work, I love the band and my corps and most of all Elin and I have never had it better.

 Why is this?
 It feels really strange to still feel ... not happy but strong, maybe.
-I can only take it as a blessing from God and that i hope that i can be of support to anyone who needs me.
+I can only take it as a blessing from God and that I hope that I can be of support to anyone who needs me.
 I cannot count the number of times it's been the other way around.

-My thoughts and prayers goes out to all the people who i have been in contact with surrounding these things the last couple of weeks.
+My thoughts and prayers goes out to all the people who I have been in contact with surrounding these things the last couple of weeks.